AnnaLara/predicting_loan_repayment/README.md

 ### Business understanding

-I am working with one of Seattle's startups that grants small loans (up to 500$) to people with no credit score.
+I have been working with a startup in Seattle that grants small loans (up to 500$) to people with no credit score.

+Loans for people with no credit score is an unexplored business opportunity, as there are around 50000 people in Uniteed States without credit score.
+On one hand, this startup helps this people granting them a loan when noone else would not, and on the other hand, the startup reports information

 I am going to attempt to predict loan repayment using the data they have on customers' bank transactions.

-Predicting if the person will pay the loan is a cornerstone task for the sratup I worke with.
+Predicting if the person will pay the loan is a cornerstone task for the sratup I work with.
 This startup not only gives poeple a chance granting a loan when noone else would, but they also report this information to the credit authorities contributing to creating a credit score.

 ### Data Understanding